Home » Rome »

 If you can afford it, we highly recommend a guided tour of the Vatican Museum and Sistine Chapel.

-Guided tours to Sistine Chapel are possible only in combination with Vatican Museums and/or St Peter’s Basilica.
+Guided tours to the Sistine Chapel are possible only in combination with Vatican Museums and/or St Peter’s Basilica.

 We recommend a three-hour guided tour, which provides skip-the-line access to the three most magnificent sites in the Vatican City – Sistine Chapel, Vatican Museums, and St Peter’s Basilica.